Rochdale College: Co-operative housing experiment

 Rochdale was the largest co-op residence in North America, occupying an 18-storey student residence at Bloor St. and Huron St. in downtown Toronto.
-It was situated on the edges of the University of Toronto campus, near to Yorkville, Toronto's hippie haven in the 1960s and early 1970s.
+It was situated on the edges of the University of Toronto's St. George campus, near to Yorkville, Toronto's hippie haven in the 1960s and early 1970s.

 The college took its name from Rochdale, a town in north-west England, where the world's first cooperative society was established in 1844.
 The Rochdale Society of Equitable Pioneers is usually considered the first successful co-operative enterprise, used as a model for modern co-ops, following the 'Rochdale Principles'.
 A group of 28 weavers and other artisans set up the society to open their own store selling food items they could not otherwise afford.
 Within ten years there were over 1,000 co-operative societies in the United Kingdom.

 The college's modern architecture was uniquely designed for communal living.
 Some areas were divided into independently operated communal units of about a dozen bedrooms (called ashrams), each with its own collective washroom, kitchen and dining room.
 Each unit was responsible for collecting rent and maintaining its own housekeeping.
 Other areas consisted of bachelor, one-bedroom, and two-bedroom apartments.
 On the first and second floor were common areas used for socialization, education, and commercial purposes.
 The roof was accessible from the 18th floor and was used for sunbathing.
 Clothing was optional.